Marion Cotillard: 2020–present

 In 2023, she appeared in the Apple TV+ climate-change anthology series Extrapolations, and played Cleopatra in Guillaume Canet's adventure comedy film Asterix & Obelix: The Middle Kingdom.
 She also voiced Louise de Savoy in The Inventor, a stop-motion animated film about the life of Leonardo da Vinci, written and directed by Jim Capobianco, and portrayed Solange d'Ayen, the fashion editor of French Vogue magazine in the World War II biographical drama Lee, directed by Ellen Kuras and starring Kate Winslet as photographer Lee Miller.
 Cotillard portrayed French writer and photographer Carole Achache in the docudrama Little Girl Blue, directed by Carole's daughter, Mona Achache, which had its world premiere at the 2023 Cannes Film Festival in the Special Screenings section.
 Cotillard's performance in the film was praised by critics, with Time Out calling her "illuminating"; Libération calling her "impeccable"; and The Hollywood Reporter writing that her performance is "a full-on Method immersion that climaxes with a wrenching breakdown scene that seems to close some kind of gap between the two women."
 She earned her eight César Award nomination for Best Actress for Little Girl Blue at the 2024 César Awards, becoming the first actress to be nominated for a documentary film.
 In December 2023, Cotillard was a member of the jury of the Prix André Bazin by French film magazine Cahiers du Cinéma.
 In May 2024, Cotillard narrated the documentary Olympics!
 The French Games, directed by Mickaël Gamrasni, which premiered at the 2024 Cannes Film Festival.
 In June 2024, Cotillard reprised her role as Joan of Arc in the oratorio Joan of Arc at the Stake in Berlin with the Berlin Philharmonic, and in December 2024, she reprised the role in Paris at the Paris Philharmonic Hall.

 In 2025, Cotillard starred in Lucile Hadžihalilović's fantasy-drama The Ice Tower, their second collaboration after Innocence (2004), in which she plays an actress who is playing The Snow Queen in a film adaptation of Hans Christian Andersen's fairy tale of the same title.
 She also voiced Dijon on season 2 of the animated series Sausage Party: Foodtopia, and joined season 4 of the Apple TV+ series The Morning Show playing the role of Celine Dumont, who is described as "a savvy operator from a storied European family".

-In 2026, Cotillard will star in Bertrand Mandico's Roma elastica, in Guillaume Canet's psychological thriller film Karma, and in Nicole Garcia's comedy-drama Milo.
+In 2026, Cotillard will star in Bertrand Mandico's Roma Elastica, in Guillaume Canet's psychological thriller film Karma, and in Nicole Garcia's comedy-drama Milo.
 In July 2024, it was reported that Cotillard will star in Christopher McQuarrie's World War II film Broadsword.
+In February 2026, Cotillard started shooting Emmanuelle Bercot's historical drama The Enraged, based on the book of the same name by Sorj Chalandon.
+In September 2026, Cotillard joined the voice cast of the upcoming animated fantasy film The Turning Door.